satyakishores/PythonEnvironment/README.md

 # PythonEnvironment
 Creating Python virtual environment

-python3 -m venv <environment name>
+python -m venv <environment name>
+e.g., python -m venv myenvironement

 This will create an environment with <environment name>(environment name of your choice) and this folder can be moved to whereever you want.

 To activate the environment: